 cargo craft shuttled back and forth between the 2 big ships.
 Farther

-out, elements of both Corsair and Green Squadron provided security.
+out, elements of both Goblin and Green Squadron provided security.

 Suddenly, an Imperial Dreadnought appeared out of hyperspace, merely

 5 kilometers away.
-Simultaneously on both the Rebel capitol ships,
+Simultaneously on both the Rebel capital ships,

 duty officers hit the red alert klaxons, and personnel scrambled

 for battle stations.
 Fighter pilots were scrambling into their fighters

 even as maintenance crewmen disconnected power and fuel couplings.

 On both ships, comm officers signaled an incoming transmission.